-Whether the mind is the greatest gift of God or one of God’s greatest gifts doesn’t matter—Chambers’ point is well made: Whatever is greatly valued by God is going to be greatly contested by Satan.
+Whether the mind is the greatest gift of God or one of God's greatest gifts doesn't matter—Chambers' point is well made: Whatever is greatly valued by God will be greatly contested by Satan.
 We can go so far as to say that the human mind is the ultimate battlefield for spiritual warfare.

 Satan is more concerned about what we think and believe than about anything else.

-Just as going deeper and deeper into new levels of a massive video game requires dedicating your mind to learning new information and strategies, so going deeper and deeper into the knowledge of God means loving Him with all our mind.
+Just as going deeper and deeper into new levels of a massive video game would require dedicating our mind to learning new information and strategies, so going deeper and deeper into the knowledge of God means loving Him with all our mind.
 God is infinite, and the human mind may as well be: It is estimated that a mouse brain contains 70 million neurons, and a human brain contains 1,000 times that many neurons (70 billion).
-Neuroscientists who are creating 3-D images of a mouse brain’s neurons have so far re-created a segment about the size of a grain of salt.
-The data contained in that tiny segment is about 100 terabytes—the equivalent of 25,000 high definition movies.3 Imagine the amount of data held in the entire mouse’s brain—and then in the human brain!
+Neuroscientists who are creating 3-D images of a mouse brain's neurons have so far re-created a segment about the size of a grain of salt.
+The data contained in that tiny segment is about 100 terabytes—the equivalent of 25,000 high-definition movies.2 Imagine the amount of data held in the entire mouse's brain—and then in the human brain!

 Such mind-boggling capacity has many implications.
 First, we have more than a lifetime's worth of renewing to do.
 Second, there is a lot of mental capacity for us to safeguard against the lies of Satan.

-Whether it’s a battle as simple as returning a white digital ball in Pong, or as complex as conquering an endless universe in EVE Online, the mind is critical.
-How much more critical is it, then, to safeguard the mind in our struggle against the schemes of one as powerful and tricky as Satan?
-Make sure you are following these Safeguard Strategies for your mind:
+Whether it's a battle as simple as returning a white digital ball in Pong or as complex as conquering an endless universe in EVE Online, the mind is critical.
+How much more vital is it, then, to safeguard our thoughts in our struggle against the schemes of one as powerful and tricky as Satan?
+God’s Word offers these strategies for guarding our mind:

 - Protection begins with salvation.
-The “helmet of salvation” (Ephesians 6:17a) means your mind can be protected from the lies and influence of Satan.
-Not being saved means not having “the mind of Christ” (1 Corinthians 2:16).
+The "helmet of salvation" (Ephesians 6:17) means we have protection from the lies and influence of Satan.
+Not being saved means not having "the mind of Christ" (1 Corinthians 2:16).

 - Prayer is the path to peace of mind (Philippians 4:6-7).
-When we submit every worry or matter of spiritual confusion to God in prayer, we are able to rest in His protection.
-Our heart and mind is guarded by “the peace of God” (verse 7).
+When we submit every worry or matter of spiritual confusion to God in prayer, we can rest in His protection.
+Our heart and mind are guarded by "the peace of God" (verse 7).

 - Preparation is an action word.
 Peter says we are to "gird up the loins of [our] mind" (1 Peter 1:13)—a reference to ancient military readiness.
 We prepare our mind for spiritual battle by renewing it daily through the study and consideration of Scripture.